Test Optional Admissions — Keep Options Open With the ACT

 If a college or university is “test optional” it means they do not require you to submit ACT or SAT test scores to be admitted.
 If you submit your scores to a test optional institution, the scores will be considered.
 A “test blind” college does not look at or consider your scores for the purpose of the admission decision.
 You should keep in mind that some test blind schools still use the test data for scholarships, course placement, and advising.
 There is also a third category—test flexible—where schools have a longer list of assessments deemed acceptable for use.
 In addition to the ACT or SAT, test flexible institutions accept AP or IB.

 Test optional policies are college and university-specific, meaning some schools may require test scores for certain academic programs, for certain GPAs, or as a requirement after enrollment.
-Around 40% of schools still require the submission of test scores for admission.
 Test optional schools may require test scores for certain academic programs, for certain GPAs, or as a requirement after enrollment.
 Historically, the majority of students who apply to test optional schools still submit test scores with their application.

 You are more than a score.
 Your score is a standardized, objective measure of your skills.